George Schuyler Hodges: Early life

-George S. Hodges was born to Ira G. and Mariva Hodges at his family's hotel, the Hodges House, in Pontiac, Michigan.
+George S. Hodges was born to Ira Gardner and Mariva (Rose) Hodges at his family's hotel, the Hodges House, in Pontiac, Michigan.
 The hotel was built by his grandfather, Schuyler Hodges.
 At the time it was erected, it was the largest hotel west of Buffalo, New York.
-Abraham Lincoln once stayed one night in the Hodges House.
-The reference to Lincoln's visit only shows up in the referenced obituary for Hodges in 1953.
-There is no other record of this visit.
-It is unlikely that Lincoln ever visited Pontiac, MI, or stayed at the Hodges House.

 Hodges attended the local school in Pontiac and, later, the Michigan Military Academy at Orchard Lake.

 In 1892, Hodges traveled to Paris to study art.
 He studied for three years at the Académie Julian and the Ecole des Beaux Arts (Paris) under Jean-Léon Gérôme.
 His work was shown at Detroit art exhibits and at other prominent art showings throughout the country.

 He continued to paint as a hobby throughout his life and remained active in the local arts community.
 He was a friend of fellow Detroit-native and American impressionist painter Roy Charles Gamble.
 Gamble painted a portrait of Hodges' son, also George S. Hodges, as a young man in military uniform, which was printed in the Detroit Free Press.